FoxDawg/Medi8.Net/README.md

 }
 ```

-Intercepting the pipeline through filters is recommended to be done with using status codes and adding errors to the context:
+Intercepting the pipeline through filters is recommended to be done using status codes and adding errors to the context:
 ```csharp
 private class PreFilter : IPreProcessor
 {